snowplow/documentation/docs/understanding-tracking-design/json-schema-type-casting-rules/index.md

 ```

 - `P` &gt;38, where is the maximum precision (total number of digits) of `M` and `N`, adjusted for scale (number of digits after the `.`) of `F`.
+- `S` is the maximum scale (number of digits after the `.`) in the enum list and it is greater than 0.

 <details>
 <summary>The formulas</summary>